eveningdong/eveningdong.github.io/_pages/academic.md

 * **Students**
   + **Zhaoming Qin** (2021 - 2022)
-    - Ph.D. at the Swiss Federal Institute of Technology Lausanne
+    - Ph.D. in Robotics, Control, and Intelligent Systems at the Swiss Federal Institute of Technology Lausanne
-    - M.Eng. at the Tsinghua University
+    - M.S. in Control Science and Engineering at the Tsinghua University

   + **Jiayi Wang** (2021 - 2022)
-    - MMath at the University of Oxford
+    - B.A. in Mathematics at the University of Oxford